 The fifth reason businesses are turning to managed outsourced executive assistant services is to take advantage of administrative expertise they do not have internally—on the service and management sides.

 SIA lists “Tapping into third-party expertise” as one of the drivers for remote assistant services.
-Remote assistant firms specialize in offering skilled workers in specific categories, and organizations that use these services prudently can gain a competitive advantage.
+Remote assistant firms specialize in offering skilled workers in specific categories, and organizations that utilize these services prudently can gain a competitive advantage.

 “Remote assistant firms are remote work experts first,” SIA said.
 “With onsite work restricted, organizations having to source remote administrative support might prefer to use suppliers with well-established processes, technology, quality standards and protocols for remote work.”

-But it is not just about the executive assistants' individual and collective expertise.
+However, it is not just about the executive assistants' individual and collective expertise.
 The built-in performance management and service optimization are equally valuable.

 Executive assistants do not traditionally have a career path, and most companies do not have personnel trained to manage and support teams of administrative assistants.